Gastonrey1/hybrid-cre-protocol/README.md

 The protocol utilizes a **Normalized Anti-Gaming Metric ($S_{norm}$)** to detect and neutralize "Reward-Hacking" or "Constitutional Drift."
 * **Function:** It measures the divergence between the AI's proposed trajectory and the Constitutional Baseline.
 * **Impact:** If $S_{norm}$ exceeds established limits, the **ATC** automatically revokes the execution token and triggers a **Human Bridge** request.
-*

 ### **Habeas Log**
 A procedural safeguard enabling **jurisdictional review** of automated decisions.
 It functions as a constitutional oversight layer, allowing institutional validation and conflict resolution.
-It is a proposed as a 4th generation Human Right.
+It is a proposed as a "4th generation Human Right".

 Together, these modules form a **computational analogue of checks and balances**.